1. What is Vega?

-The formula for Vega, Vanna & Volga above indicate a direct linkage with time.
-Unlike Gamma where Gamma peaks with a reduction in time for at the money option, for Vega, Volga and Vanna, it is increasing time that give volatility an opportunity to impact option value.
-The Vega Greeks will decline as time to expiry comes closer to zero.
+The formulas for Vega, Vanna & Volga above indicate a direct linkage with time.
+Unlike Gamma where Gamma peaks with a reduction in time for at the money option, for Vega, Volga and Vanna, it is increasing the time that gives volatility an opportunity to impact option value.
+The Vega Greeks will decline as the time to expiry comes closer to zero.
 This creates different choices that need to be balanced when we try to hedge Gamma and Vega together.

-The plot below calculates value of Vega and Gamma for an option against changing level of strike prices.
-In this specific case the current spot price lies between 270 and 280 which is where (at and near money) where Vega peaks.
-Despite the fact that fact that we have a different scale for measuring Vega and Gamma, the interesting thing in the above graph is the similarity in shape for the two Greeks.
+The plot below calculates the values of Vega and Gamma for an option against changing the levels of the strike price.
+In this specific case, the current spot price lies between 270 and 280 which is where (at and near money) where Vega peaks.
+Despite the fact that we have a different scale for measuring Vega and Gamma, the interesting thing in the above graph is the similarity in shape for the two Greeks.

 It is when we plot Vega against changing expiry for deep out of money options and at money options that we see a difference emerging in the relationship between Vega and Gamma.
 For deep out of money option reducing time to maturity reduces both Vega and Gamma.

 For at the money option, the impact of time on Vega and Gamma is the exact opposite.
 Vega rises as we increase time to expiry.
 Gamma rises as we decrease time to expiry.